zlysie/ANotherOldRobloxRevivalSource/README.md

 Giving yourself admin via the database uses the profilebadges table (example provided in the schema)

+Also the domain used in the clients is EXPLICITLY `arl.lambda.cam`, no other shit like www or whatever just arl (so update that when you can or just repatch from stock)

 ### Why does this exist?

 I burnt out and I'm genuinely done with making this type of stuff anymore.